 Diverse Skills in Construction Law

-Since 2020, construction projects in the United States increasingly work in an inflationary environment with labor challenges, along with traditional schedule pressures.
-For over two decades, clients have depended on Chris’s robust knowledge of the construction industry and connections to guide them through the nuanced planning stage to negotiate design and construction agreements.
+Since 2020, construction projects in the United States increasingly work in an inflationary cost environment with labor challenges, supply chain disarray, and new forms of technology, creating a new era for owners to manage.
+For more than two decades, clients have depended on Chris’s robust knowledge of the construction industry and connections to guide them through the nuanced planning stage to negotiate design and construction agreements.
 They also rely on him for his deep understanding of the operational challenges that often arise mid-project.

 When disputes and claims arise concerning delay, reimbursable cost, work quality, or job cost accounting, Chris advocates in all phases of dispute resolution, including mediation, arbitration, or court litigation across the country.
 In particular, Chris has significant experience defending owners and developers in “impact” or delay-related claims brought by constructors as well as demands for additional fees, general conditions, and other compensation.